Chances are, you know someone who may go hungry this summer.

 - Overall, Florida is fourth in the nation for family hunger.
 60% of the people in West Central Florida are eligible for food stamps.

-Let’s come together and donate money and non-perishable food items this summer so that families and children can rely their community, so that no one goes hungry.
+Let’s come together and donate money and non-perishable food items this summer so that families and children can rely on their community so that no one goes hungry.

 From Feeding Tampa Bay: